-The performer will often be decorated with sync_performer() or the deferred_performer from txeffect and will be invoked with the dispatcher 1 and the intent, and should perform the desired effect.
-2 The performer should return the result of the effect, or raise an exception, and the result will be passed on to the first callback, then the result of the first callback will be passed to the next callback, and so on.
+The performer will often be decorated with sync_performer() or the deferred_performer from txeffect and will be invoked with the dispatcher1 and the intent, and should perform the desired effect.2 The performer should return the result of the effect, or raise an exception, and the result will be passed on to the first callback, then the result of the first callback will be passed to the next callback, and so on.

 Both performers and callbacks may return regular values, raise exceptions, or return another Effect, which will be recursively performed, such that the result of the returned Effect becomes the result passed to the next callback.
-In the case of exceptions, the next error-callback will be called with a sys.exc_info()-style tuple.
+In the case of exceptions, the next error-callback will be called with the exception instance.